georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 }
 {% endhighlight %}

 As you can see the component class is pretty simple.
 There is basically only one `Input` and one `Output` defined.
-And that's the point. `CoffeeCandidateComponent` is concerned with just the presentation of state (passed in via inputs) and reacting to user actions by emitting events (via outputs).
+And that's the point. `CoffeeCandidateComponent` is only concerned with the presentation of state (passed in via inputs) and reacting to user actions by emitting events (via outputs).

-In many cases presentational components need additional methods and properties in order to support more complicated user interfaces.
+In many cases presentational components need additional methods and properties in order to create more complicated user interfaces.
 Some examples would be:

 * a `boolean` property `isSectionVisible` used to show/hide a certain section of component's UI,
 * methods to compute (from input data) some additional properties rendered in the UI,
-* event handlers for more complex user interaction,
+* event handlers for more complex user interactions,
 * methods to throttle or debounce user input etc.

 Logic needed to implement these functionalities can be quite complex.
 But no matter how complex it is, it should always be concerned with just the presentation of app's state and capturing of user actions.
 There should be **no business logic, no direct app's state updates, no API calls etc.** in presentational components.
 This should be handled by observable stores or other services.